dyninst/dyninst/docs/proccontrol/overview.rst

   Some Breakpoint objects can be created as *control-transfer breakpoints*.
-When a process is continued after executing a control-transfer the process will resume at an alternate location, rather than at the breakpoint’s installation point.
+When a process is continued after executing a control-transfer the process will resume at an alternate location, rather than at the breakpoint's installation point.

   A single Breakpoint can be inserted into multiple locations within a target process.
 This can be useful when a user has wants to perform a